aragon/protocol/docs/4-entry-points/3-dispute-manager.md

         - Calculate the number of guardians to be drafted for the new round applying the appeal step factor to the number of guardians drafted for the previous round
         - Transition the dispute to the draft phase
     - If the final appeal round has been reached:
-        - Calculate the number of guardians of the final round as the number of times the minimum ANJ active balance is held in the `GuardiansRegistry` module
+        - Calculate the number of guardians of the final round as the number of times the minimum ANT active balance is held in the `GuardiansRegistry` module
         - Transition the dispute to the adjudication phase
     - Update the current round appeal object tracking the address and proposed ruling of the account confirming the appeal
     - Calculate new round fees based on the Protocol configuration at the term when the dispute was created